Get in Touch Close Menu

 • Review permissions to critical assets regularly

-Identity and Access Management is responsible for managing access to resources and applications for all user types.
+Identity and Access Management manages access to resources and applications for all user types.
 PAM focuses on a smaller subset of privileged users like administrators or anyone with elevated privileges.

 Even though increasing security is the key benefit of a PAM system, there are other advantages: